kat-som/babyplus-converter/README.md

 # Baby Tracking Data Converter
 The Baby Tracking Data Converter is a simple GUI application built using Python and Tkinter.
-It facilitates the conversion of JSON data from mobile app related to baby(food, weight etc.) into Excel files for easy management and analysis.
+It facilitates the conversion of JSON data from mobile app related to baby's development (food, weight etc.) into Excel files for easy management and analysis.

 https://apps.apple.com/us/app/pregnancy-tracker-app/id505864483